Boeing AH-64 Apache: Other users

 Japan ordered 50 AH-64Ds, which were built under license by Fuji Heavy Industries, designated "AH-64DJP".
 The first helicopter was delivered to the JGSDF in early 2006.
 The order was halted after 13 aircraft were delivered due to cost.
 In 2017, it was announced that the targeting systems of the 13 aircraft would be upgraded.
 One was destroyed in a crash in February 2018 with the deaths of both crew.

 In June 2011, Taiwan (Republic of China) agreed to the purchase of 30 AH-64Es with weapons and associated equipment.
 On 5 November 2013, Taiwan received the first six AH-64s.
 On 25 April 2014, a Taiwanese AH-64E crashed into a three-story building during a training flight in bad weather conditions, the first AH-64E airframe loss.
 An investigation ruled out mechanical failure and concluded that the pilots had rapidly descended through clouds at low altitude without checking flight instruments to maintain adequate height; the Army expanded simulator training in response.
-In October 2014, Taiwan's fifth and final batch of AH-64Es was delivered.

 In 2009, South Korea showed interest in the Apache, potentially related to plans to withdraw many U.S. Apaches from the country.
 On 21 September 2012, the U.S. Congress was notified of the possible purchase of 36 AH-64E, along with associated equipment and armament.
 It competed against the Bell AH-1Z Viper and the TAI/AgustaWestland T-129; in April 2013, South Korea announced plans to buy 36 AH-64Es.
-The first four AH-64Es were delivered in May 2016, and all 36 were deployed by January 2017.

 In July 2012, Qatar requested the sale of 24 AH-64Es with associated equipment and support.
 The sale was approved on 27 March 2014.
 In March 2019, Qatar received the first of 24 AH-64Es ordered.